-Figure 11: IRR profile of primary and secondary investments Source: Capital Dynamics, for illustrative purposes only.
+Exhibit 11: IRR Profile of Primary and Secondary Investments Source: Capital Dynamics, for illustrative purposes only.

-- Access to certain funds or general partners: By acquiring stakes from the secondary market, a buyer can access funds and/or GP relationships that were not available previously, either because of a missed opportunity during fund raising or because certain fund managers restrict access to their funds in the primary fund raising process but then open up to new investors as a result of secondary sales. - Lower loss rates: As this paper will show in the following section, secondary funds offer lower loss rates than primary funds, as well as generally lower return variability (it should also be noted, however, that the multiple of invested capital for secondary funds is generally lower relative to primary funds).
-Benefits in a portfolio context - Accelerated build-up of private equity exposure/faster deployment of capital: By acquiring secondaries, an investor can build up his private equity portfolio faster in a well-diversified manner compared to traditional primary commitments. - Smoother cash flow profile: Mixing secondaries into a private equity portfolio will smooth out the cash flow profile, especially if the secondaries component is comprised of mature funds with shorter remaining holding periods. - Diversification: By adding exposure to secondaries, an existing private equity portfolio broadens diversification along all metrics across vintage years, sectors, geographies/regions, strategies and managers.
-4.2 Quantitative benefits This section presents findings of our analysis of secondaries funds' returns and risk characteristics as well as their liquidity profile in comparison with private equity and venture capital funds.
+• Lower loss rates: As this paper will show in the following section, secondary funds offer lower loss rates than primary funds, as well as generally lower return variability (it should also be noted, however, that the multiple of invested capital for secondary funds is generally lower relative to primary funds).
+Benefits in a Portfolio Context - Accelerated build-up of private equity exposure/faster deployment of capital: By acquiring secondaries, an investor can build up his private equity portfolio faster in a well-diversified manner compared to traditional primary commitments. - Smoother cash flow profile: Mixing secondaries into a private equity portfolio will smooth out the cash flow profile, especially if the secondaries component is comprised of mature funds with shorter remaining holding periods. - Diversification: By adding exposure to secondaries, an existing private equity portfolio broadens diversification along all metrics across vintage years, sectors, geographies/regions, strategies and managers.
+Quantitative Benefits This section presents findings of our analysis of secondaries funds' returns and risk characteristics as well as their liquidity profile in comparison with private equity and venture capital funds.
 In addition, we looked into return patterns across various secondaries funds' sizes.
 Analysis are based on data provided by Cambridge Associates and Preqin.
 Cambridge Associates' dataset consists of performance information for 169 secondary funds and 3,298 global private equity and venture capital funds formed between 1993 and 2011 (Source: Cambridge Associates Secondary Funds Index, Global Private Equity & Venture Capital Index and Benchmark Statistics, as of December 31, 2015).
 The custom report from Preqin that we used included 142 secondary funds and 2,527 buyout and venture capital funds with known TVPIs, and covered vintage years from 1993 to 2011; that set of data was extracted on June 8, 2016.
-Capital Dynamics

-Higher average IRR compared to single funds

-Figure 12: Average net IRR (in %)3 We found that the average IRR of secondary funds in Cambridge Associates' dataset at 16.7% was higher by 4.1% compared to 12.6% reached by global direct private equity and venture capital funds (see Figure 12).
-We attribute this higher IRR to a) shorter holding periods in secondary investments (see also Figure 16) and b) the recognition of gains through re-valuations of assets that were purchased at a discount.
-Slightly reduced TVPI ratios
+Higher average IRR compared to single funds We found that the average IRR of secondary funds in Cambridge Associates' dataset at 16.7% was higher by 4.1% compared to 12.6% reached by global direct private equity and venture capital funds (see Exhibit 12).
+We attribute this higher IRR to a) shorter holding periods in secondary investments (see also Exhibit 16) and b) the recognition of gains through re-valuations of assets that were purchased at a discount.
+Slightly reduced TVPI ratios However, we also found that secondary funds have lower net multiples compared to private equity and venture capital funds.
+The average Total-Value-to-Paid-in ("TVPI") ratio was 0.17x - or approximately 10% - lower for secondary funds, reaching 1.55x.
+Private equity and venture capital funds had an average TVPI of 1.72x (see Exhibit 13).